-- To keep the worst of climate chaos at bay, we must supercharge the roll-out of renewable energy and the phase out of fossil fuels, halt and reverse deforestation, and ensure 1.5°Caligned transitions across critical sectors.
-And we must ensure that these transitions are just for people and planet. - To take forward the key outcomes on energy transition from COP28 tripling renewable energy capacity and doubling energy efficiency improvements by 2030 while accelerating the transition away from fossil fuels it is important to build coalitions for just and equitable transitions across sectors, including facilitating dialogue and cooperation on issues such as Just Energy Transition Partnerships (JETPs) and other similar country-led and multistakeholder approaches on fossil fuel phase-out, technological innovation, critical minerals, grid modernization and battery storage, methane emission reductions, agriculture and land-based mitigation measures, and industrial decarbonization. - Countries need to urgently identify the technologies necessary for their transitions, and we need a mechanism to fast-track the transfer of these technologies on mutually agreed terms. - The ongoing growth in renewable energy should both add new energy capacity to ensure affordable universal energy access and replace existing fossil fuel-based capacity. - Governments must reallocate, reform, and phase out fossil fuel subsidies to advance a just energy transition.
-It is high time to put an effective price on carbon, that is aligned with the Paris Agreement's goals, and tax the windfall profits of fossil fuel companies. - Trade-related climate measures, including those aimed at sustainable consumption and reducing deforestation, should be aligned with international trade rules and minimize trade market access barriers and compliance costs in trade partners, particularly for SMEs in developing countries. - Accelerating the deployment of carbon dioxide removal and storage measures can also contribute to global efforts, especially to address final emissions from hard-to-abate sectors.
-However, they cannot be a substitute for drastic emissions cuts or an excuse to delay fossil fuel phase-out.
-Acknowledging the contribution of other low-carbon technologies, such as nuclear technologies. - The 1.5°C-aligned transitions must be gender-responsive and just for all, in accordance with human rights, gender equality, children's rights, labour rights, and national development priorities, including through the creation of decent work and quality jobs, social dialogue, education and skills development, and adaptive social protection. - A just, orderly, and equitable transition away from fossil fuels must recognize and account for countries' common but differentiated responsibilities and respective capabilities (CBDRRC), accounting for and ameliorating the negative impacts across population groups with a focus on the most vulnerable.
-Advanced G20 economies should go furthest, fastest.
+- To keep the worst of climate chaos at bay, we must supercharge the roll-out of renewable energy and the phase out of fossil fuels, halt and reverse deforestation, and ensure 1.5°C-aligned transitions across critical sectors.
+And we must ensure that these transitions are just for people and planet. - To take forward the key outcomes on energy transition from COP28 tripling renewable energy capacity and doubling energy efficiency improvements by 2030 while accelerating the transition away from fossil fuels - it is important to build coalitions for just and equitable transitions across sectors, including facilitating dialogue and cooperation on issues such as Just Energy Transition Partnerships (JETPs) and other similar country-led and multistakeholder approaches on fossil fuel phase-out, technological innovation, critical minerals, grid modernization and battery storage, methane emission reductions, agriculture and landbased mitigation measures, and industrial decarbonization. - Efforts need to be directed towards implementation of the Actionable Recommendations launched by the Secretary-General's Panel on Critical Energy Transition Minerals to properly manage mineral value chains with human rights and environmental integrity at their core, working towards equity and justice and accelerate greater benefit-sharing, value addition and economic diversification. - Countries need to urgently identify the technologies necessary for their transitions, and we need a mechanism to fast-track the transfer of these technologies on mutually agreed terms. - The ongoing growth in renewable energy should both add new energy capacity to ensure affordable universal energy access and replace existing fossil fuel-based capacity. - Governments must reallocate, reform, and phase out fossil fuel subsidies to advance a just energy transition.
+It is high time to put an effective price on carbon, that is aligned with the Paris Agreement's goals, and tax the windfall profits of fossil fuel companies.